Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 • Local escort who knows the ghats

-• Seating assistance ahead of the crowd
+• Seating ahead of the crowd

 • Brief on the ritual and its meaning